Tuesday, June 30, 2009

 Tai Chi - Meditation in Motion

+Tai chi is often described as “meditation in motion,” but it might well be called “medication in motion.”
+There is growing evidence that this mind-body practice, which originated in China as a martial art, has value in treating or preventing many health problems.
 Tai chi is easy to learn and you can get started even if you aren’t in top shape or the best of health.
 In this low-impact, slow-motion exercise, you go without pausing through a series of motions named for animal actions or martial arts moves.
 As you move, you breathe deeply and naturally, focusing your attention — as in some kinds of meditation — on your bodily sensations.

 Tai chi differs from other types of exercise in several ways.
 The movements are never forced, the muscles are relaxed rather than tensed, the joints are not fully extended or bent, and connective tissues are not stretched.
 Tai chi can be easily adapted for anyone, from the most fit to people confined to wheelchairs or recovering from surgery.